JNRowe/bleeter/README.rst

 If you wish to use the systray_ icon you'll also need pygtk_, if you do not wish to use the systray_ icon you'll need PIL_ for processing the user icons.

+If you wish to use the Bayesian adaptive timeouts for notifications, you will need reverend_ [#]_.

 ``bleeter`` should run with Python 2.5 or any newer release from the 2.x branch.
 No effort has been put in to making it work with Python 3, as a few of the dependencies aren't ported yet.

+.. [#] You can use the `updated reverend repository`_ on GitHub, to fix the
+       deprecation warnings on startup

 Configuration
 -------------